kevo8763/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory
+In this project we shall cover the basics of shellcommands